lxwalko/2025_Summer_GAP/DOC.md

 - Input: `vec` is a vector of integers. `base` is an integer.
 - Output: The base `base` sum of the entries in `vec`.
 - Note: `BaseN` is the general form of `Bin`.

+`BaseNCounting( base, numDigits )`:
+- Input: `base` is an integer denoting the base of the counting (such as base 2, base 3, etc.). `numDigits` is a nonnegative integer specifying the number of digits in each ditstring.
+- Output: A list of ditstrings that count from `0` to `base^(numDigits - 1)`.

 ## werner.gap